 Silifke is a riverside country town with a long history.
 A striking castle towers above the mineral-rich blue-green Göksu River, dubbed the Calycadnus in ancient times.
 In the vicinity are other archaeological and natural sights that deserve a visit.
 Seleucia ad Calycadnum, as Silifke was once known, was founded by Seleucus I Nicator in the 3rd century BC.

-Surrounded by fertile fields of banana plantations and mammoth polytunnels hiding strawberry crops, Anamur is a prosperous farming town and laidback resort.
-The waterfront İskele district with its decent strip of sand springs into action on summer weekends when locals head to the coast to cool off.
+Surrounded by fertile banana plantations and mammoth polytunnels hiding strawberry crops, Anamur is a prosperous farming town with a laid-back resort as an adjunct.
+The waterfront İskele district, with its pleasant strip of sand, springs into action on summer weekends when locals head to the coast to cool off.

-The coastal village of Kızkalesi boasts a lovely swath of beach capped by a castle and another island castle just offshore that seems to be floating on the sea.
-Unfortunately the town itself is a grid of rather grim-looking concrete slab apartment blocks that look like they were slapped up in five minutes.
+The coastal village of Kızkalesi boasts a lovely swathe of beach bookended by two perfect castles: one on the mainland, the other perching photogenically on an island just offshore.
+Unfortunately the town itself is a grid of rather grim-looking concrete-slab apartment blocks that look like they were slapped up in five minutes.

 İskenderun (Alexandretta in ancient times), a modern industrial city with a working port, is the gateway to the Hatay province.
 Strategically located, the town has changed hands more than once.
 Alexander the Great took charge in 333 BC, and it was occupied by the British in 1918.
 The following year the French took charge until 1938.